|

 When mollusks secrete layers of conchiolin and aragonite to coat foreign objects trapped within the animal’s shell, the resulting nacre begins the long process of building the layers of the pearl’s anatomy.
 This includes the shimmering colors and exceptional strength that give the pearl its signature appearance.

 The thick, lustrous layers can take several years to develop.
 The layers of aragonite and conchiolin create a smooth surface, protecting the mollusk’s delicate flesh from parasites and debris.
-And as the secreted layers continue to accumulate over time, the result is a material resistant to abrasion and fractures.
+As secreted layers accumulate over time, the material becomes resistant to abrasion and fracture.

-Nacre Used In Jewelry - Pearl Layer Cross Section
+Mother of Pearl Nacre Used In Jewelry - Pearl Layer Cross Section mother of pearl

-Pearl Nacre Cross Section – Conchiolin, Calcium Carbonate Layers
+Mother Of Pearl Nacre Cross Section – Concholin, Calcium Carbonate Layers

 And so, the miraculous process continues across oceans and freshwater mussel farms, resulting in the iridescent nacre-generated pearl, so beloved as a valued material.
-Whether used for pearl production or inlays, mother of pearl is treasured for the visual magic of its shifting hues that radiate shimmering light.
+Whether used for pearl production or inlay work, mother of pearl nacre is treasured for the visual magic of its shifting hues, which radiate shimmering light.

-Nacre’s stunning iridescence and robust durability are key in its prominent role in the wide array of jewelry pieces, with virtually unlimited uses in apparel, because of its incredible ability to enhance both functional and decorative items.
+Nacre’s stunning iridescence and robust durability are key to its prominent role in a wide range of jewelry pieces and, thanks to its ability to enhance both functional and decorative items, virtually unlimited uses in apparel.

 The variety of colors, inherited by each pearl from its host, is a product of the mollusk’s own shell coloring.
 The hues naturally decorating the mollusk’s lips, or rim, are prime indicators of the eventual color that will benefit its sparkling spawn.